nehayward/Magic-Mirror/README.md

 ### Compatibility

-PodcastMenu is only available for OS X 10.13 or later.
+Magic Mirror is only available for OS X 10.13 or later.